The most stunning palaces in Venice - Citimarks

 The new ambassador

-On the first day, the ambassador performs his solemn entry on a luxuriously decorated boat, in the middle of a convoy consisting of 4.000 boats and gondolas.
+On the first day, the ambassador makes a solemn entry aboard a luxuriously decorated boat, leading a convoy of 4,000 boats and gondolas.

 Patrick Barbier